RLesur/mkbkdwn/README.md

 # mkbkdwn
 Nothing of interest.
 Just some personal tests with make, travis and bookdown.
 I need to understand how travis cache works.

+The first build just passed.
+Modifying anything but `index.Rmd`.